Skip to content

 The Medieval Chronicle

-Volumes of proceedings of the first three conferences were published by Rodopi, Amsterdam, under the title The Medieval Chronicle, vols I-III (published in 1999, 2002, 2004).
-At the General Meeting in 2002, this triennial publication was transformed into a yearbook.
-Although it is at this moment not feasible to produce a volume annually, the frequency of appearance has gone up to two volumes in three years.
+Volumes of proceedings of the first three society conferences were published by Rodopi, Amsterdam, under the title The Medieval Chronicle, vols I-III (published in 1999, 2002, 2004).
+At the General Meeting in 2002, this triennial publication was transformed into a book series, which ran from 2006 to 2023 (covering volumes IV to XVI).
+From 2025 onwards the book became a journal, continuing with volume XVII.

 Tables of contents